 The education staff and volunteers will do their best to ensure that your visit runs smoothly.
 All you have to do is come along and join in with your group and let us do the rest.

 Supervisory staff are expected to remain with their children at all times.
-The Education Centre usually works with children in groups of 15, so please ensure that you have enough staff present to provide one adult per group.
+The Education Centre usually works with children in groups of 15, so please ensure that you have enough staff present to provide at least one adult per group.
 Whilst many of the volunteers are able to deal with minor behavioural issues, the visiting group leader is responsible for overall discipline.

 Tower tour restrictions - Children under Year 6 are not permitted up the Tower.
 Only four people are allowed in the lift at one time.
-We do advise teachers to get parental consent for the Tower, and also to do their own risk assessment.
+We do advise teachers to get parental consent for the Tower, and also to do their own risk assessment. we reserve the right to refuse admission to the Tower if groups do not have enough supervisory adults.
+Please contact the Education Department for further details.

 In the case of an emergency evacuation you should follow the instructions of the education staff.
 There are First Aid kits in the Cathedral, but medical responsibility can not be assumed.